subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - When the temperature exceeded some critical point, there was no magnetism detected, which is just as in ferromagnetic materials
 - Below the critical temperature, the material become magnetic.
 However, after gradually increasing as the temperature was further reduced, the magnetisation hit a limit at a lower level as compared to ferromagnet, and stayed at that level as the temperature was further reduced.

-It seemed that the presence of the copper atoms was interfering with the tendency of iron atoms to try to align with each other as the temperature decreases was reduced.
+It seemed that the presence of the copper atoms was interfering with the tendency of iron atoms to try to align with each other as the temperature was reduced.
 This was a new kind of magnetic behavior not seen before, and soon physicists came up with a model for it.
-As shown in figure 12, all the spins of ferromagnetic materials tend to align at $T=0$, while those in anti-ferromagnetic also tend to align but in opposite directions.
+As shown in the above figure, all the spins of ferromagnetic materials tend to align at $T=0$, while those in anti-ferromagnetic also tend to align but in opposite directions.
 Spin Glasses on the other hand do not exhibit any such regularity since they contain a mixture of ferromagnetic and anti-ferromagnetic interactions.
-Even at low temperatures their spins can have random looking orientations as shown in the right hand side of the figure.
+Even at low temperatures their spins can have random looking orientations as shown in the right hand side figure.
 In the same way that an amorphous solid like window glass doesn’t have an orderly crystal structure, a spin glass doesn’t have an orderly magnetic structure.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat27.png)

 Figure 15: Illustrating Frustration

-It was suggested that the random spins orientations were being caused as result of the fact that it is impossible to satisfy all the inter node spin couplings at the same time.
+It was suggested that the random spins orientations were being caused as result of the fact that it is impossible to satisfy all the inter-node spin couplings at the same time.
 This results in a phenomenon called 'frustration' and arises whenever there exists a loop in which the product of the spins is negative.
 This is illustrated in the right hand side of above figure: The node in the upper vertex has a anti-ferromagnetic coupling with the node on the left, as a result of which its spin oriented downwards.
 But now the spin on the right side is in a conundrum.
 Since it has a ferromagnetic coupling with the other nodes, it doesn't have a one best spin configuration that it can settle to in equilibrium (at $T=0$).
-As sresult it, in some cases it can settle in to an UP spin configurations and in other casees to the DOWN spin, and it chooses one of these at random.
+As result it, in some cases it can settle in to an UP spin configurations and in other casees to the DOWN spin, and it chooses one of these at random.
 As a result there is a proliferation of metastable states i.e., a spin glass system can have many more than two phases in low temperature equilibrium, and unlike a ferromagnet, the spin configuration in a phase can look random.
 The thermal randomness in a ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
 The frustration driven randomness in a spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
 We will see in the next section that there are some order parameters that are able to capture the frozen disorder in a spin glass.